bjgjaefg23k/openkim-pipeline/docs/virtualbox.rst

 For their details, see the code.
 They are rather simple and short.

+File dependencies
+^^^^^^^^^^^^^^^^^
+There are a number of files that are acquired over the network to ensure that provisioning occurs as planned.
+Currently (as of 29/06/2012) they are:

+* *openkim-pipeline-setup.git* : the first thing pulled.
+Grabs the rest of the items
+* *openkim-api.git* : pulls a given checkout of the openkim API
+* *openkim-python.git* : the python interface to the KIM API
+* *openkim-kimcalculator-ase.git* : the ASE interface to KIM
+* *openkim-repository.git* : a bunch of sample models
+* *openkim-pipeline.git* : the pipeline runner code.  creates workers and directors
+* *ase* : the Atomic Simulation Environment, a Python atomistic simulation code
+* *lammps* : a binary executable that has been built for the virtual box

 Size issues
 -----------
 The box will naturally inflate in actual disk usage on the host over time.
 The swap will be